ebassi/halting_problem/content/gnome/state-of-vala.md

 compiler and suddenly their projects cease to build.

-I don't want to minimise the enormous amount of work that every Vala contributor brought to the project; they are heros, all of them, and they deserve as much credit and praise as we can give.
+I don't want to minimise the enormous amount of work that every Vala contributor brought to the project; they are heroes, all of them, and they deserve as much credit and praise as we can give.
 The idea of a project-oriented, community-oriented programming language has been vindicated many times over, in the past 5 years.